Marc Cherry: Nicolette Sheridan accusations and termination

-The principal cast of Desperate Housewives, including (Teri Hatcher, Felicity Huffman, Marcia Cross and Eva Longoria), made statements supporting Cherry in his battle against assault allegations made by Sheridan.
-At the end of 2010, Sheridan removed abuse claims from the suit.
+The other principal cast members of Desperate Housewives, including Teri Hatcher, Felicity Huffman, Marcia Cross and Eva Longoria, made statements supporting Cherry.
+In December 2010, Sheridan removed abuse claims from the suit.

 The case finally went to trial in February 2012.
 On March 13, 2012, the judge dismissed the battery charge against Cherry due to lack of evidence, and Cherry was no longer a defendant in the lawsuit which then focused solely on Sheridan's alleged wrongful termination by ABC.
-Closing arguments were heard in the case on March 14, 2012 and the jury began their deliberations.
+Closing arguments were heard in the case on March 14, 2012, and the jury began their deliberations.
 By March 19, 2012, the twelve members of the jury had failed to reach a verdict and a mistrial was declared.
 A retrial was scheduled to begin on September 10, 2012, but on August 16, 2012, the Los Angeles Court of Appeal determined that Sheridan had not been wrongfully fired and dismissed the retrial.
 A further appeal made by Sheridan to the California Supreme Court was rejected on November 16, 2012.

 Devious Maids

 In 2012, after the end of Desperate Housewives, Cherry and Eva Longoria began working on a new series, Devious Maids.
 Initially it had been produced for ABC, but it then aired on Lifetime.

 The series is set in Beverly Hills and the protagonists are Latina maids: Marisol (Ana Ortiz), Rosie (Dania Ramirez), Carmen (Roselyn Sanchez), Zoila (Judy Reyes), and Valentina (Edy Ganem), who work for celebrities or rich people.
 They not only clean the homes of celebrities, but also put order in their lives, and sometimes fall in love.
-Just like the women of Wisteria Lane, these maids have to deal with mysteries and secrets, since, during the first episode, one of their friends, the waitress Flora, is mysteriously murdered, and it's up to Marisol to investigate the murder and to exonerate her son Eddie, wrongly accused.
+Just like the women of Wisteria Lane, these maids have to deal with mysteries and secrets, since, during the first episode, one of their friends, the maid Flora, is mysteriously murdered, and it's up to Marisol to investigate the murder and to exonerate her son Eddie, wrongly accused.

 Even for Devious Maids, Marc Cherry hired someone who had worked with him: Roselyn Sanchez, who plays Carmen Luna, one of the maids, appeared in the last episode of Desperate Housewives.
 Others in Devious Maids who had previously worked with Cherry include Rebecca Wisocky, Melinda Page Hamilton, Valerie Mahaffey, Matt Cedeno, Richard Burgi, and James Denton.